js2coffee/js2coffee/README.md

 Compile and test the project:

-	cake compile # ignore the error if docpad fails to start, you need only the generated `out` directory cake test
+	node_modules/.bin/cake compile # ignore the error if docpad fails to start, you need only the generated `out` directory node_modules/.bin/cake test

-Run only `cake` to print all targets of the Cakefile.
+Run only `node_modules/.bin/cake` to print all targets of the Cakefile.

 ## History